 The main thing to understand when trying to ascertain the best investment suburbs in Melbourne is that it’s the suburbs that have runs on the board that are the ones most likely to continue to post solid results.
-Over time, these have tended to be the inner to middle-ring suburbs in a 2km to 15km radius from the CBD.
+Over time, these have tended to be the inner to middle-ring suburbs within a two-to-15 kilometres radius from the CBD.

 The fact of the matter is that trying to “outsmart” the market rarely works, which is why hotspots generally turning into “not spots”.

 Where should I turn for Melbourne investment advice?